phoenixframework/phoenix/guides/contexts.md

 ## Adding an Orders context

 With our `Catalog` and `ShoppingCart` contexts, we're seeing first-hand how our well-considered modules and function names are yielding clear and maintainable code.
 Our last order of business is to allow the user to initiate the checkout process.
 We won't go as far as integrating payment processing or order fulfillment, but we'll get you started in that direction.
 Like before, we need to decide where code for completing an order should live.
 Is it part of the catalog?
 Clearly not, but what about the shopping cart?
-Shopping carts are related to orders – after all the user has to add items in order to purchase any products, but should the order checkout process be grouped here?
+Shopping carts are related to orders – after all, the user has to add items in order to purchase any products – but should the order checkout process be grouped here?

 If we stop and consider the order process, we'll see that orders involve related, but distinctly different data from the cart contents.
 Also, business rules around the checkout process are much different than carting.
 For example, we may allow a user to add a back-ordered item to their cart, but we could not allow an order with no inventory to be completed.
 Additionally, we need to capture point-in-time product information when an order is completed, such as the price of the items *at payment transaction time*.
 This is essential because a product price may change in the future, but the line items in our order must always record and display what we charged at time of purchase.
-For these reasons, we can start to see ordering can reasonably stand on its own with its own data concerns and business rules.
+For these reasons, we can start to see that ordering can stand on its own with its own data concerns and business rules.

 Naming wise, `Orders` clearly defines the scope of our context, so let's get started by again taking advantage of the context generators.
 Run the following command in your console: